rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 Let's do another round and refactor `List` component using `@rx-angular/state`.
 In the core of it are operators `mergeAll()` that works with stream of streams instead of single values and `scan()` that accumulates values form this streams into single state observable.

-First step will be addint `RxState` service to our component.
+First step will be adding `RxState` service to our component.

 ```
 @Component({